Building Something New Featured

 ix.
 Becoming someone you don’t recognize

 The person who starts a company is rarely equipped to scale it.
 This isn’t a failure of founders – it’s a feature of growth.
 The skills that enable creating something from nothing – obsessive focus, hands-on execution, personal involvement in everything – become limitations when that something needs to grow beyond you.
-The terrifying realization: you have to become someone else to save what you’ve built.
-The resistance to this evolution is visceral.
+The question becomes: do you evolve, or do you build around who you are?
+The resistance to evolution is visceral.
 Every instinct that enabled success now screams against what’s required.
 Letting go feels like betrayal.
 Delegating feels like abandonment.
 Watching others make decisions differently than you would triggers almost physical pain.
-But the mathematics are undeniable: organizations can only grow as fast as their leaders evolve.
-I watched a founder go through this transformation.
+But the mathematics are often undeniable: organizations can only grow as fast as their leaders evolve, unless you build organizations that don’t require you to evolve.
+A founder went through this transformation.
 They’d built their company through sheer force of will – coding every feature, talking to every customer, making every decision.
 Classic founder-mode, and it worked.
 The company grew, customers loved the product, investors offered funding.
 Success created new problems: too many decisions for one person, too many customers for personal attention, too much code for individual knowledge.
 The founder’s first attempt at evolution was to work harder.
 Longer hours, less sleep, more intensity.
 This works temporarily but has obvious limits.
 The second attempt was to clone themselves – hire people and train them to make exactly the decisions the founder would make.
 This fails because people aren’t clones and situations aren’t identical.
 The third attempt, the one that finally worked, was the hardest: becoming someone fundamentally different.
-What does this actually mean?
-The founder who knew every line of code had to become someone who trusts others’ technical judgment.
-The founder who made every decision had to become someone who creates frameworks others can execute.
-The founder who was the hero working hardest had to become someone who enables others’ heroism.
-It’s not adding skills – it’s changing identity.
+But here’s another path: a different founder faced the same growth challenges and made a different choice.
+Instead of evolving, they hired a CEO and became Chief Product Officer.
+They stayed in their zone of genius – product vision and customer insight – while someone else handled the scaling challenges.
+The company thrived because the founder had the wisdom to know their strengths and limits.
+Not everyone needs to become a complete executive.
+Sometimes the best evolution is admitting what you won’t evolve into.

 Featured song:

-Similar Post: Pilgrim’s Heartbreak
+Similar Post: Controlled Burn

 Image Source